 Q2: What happens during system start-up when using a fixed speed pump and CircuitSolver®?

-A2: At startup, CircuitSolver®s are fully open, therefore GPM is high and head loss is low, allowing the system to balance quickly.
-As water temperature rises to the CircuitSolver®’s set-point the valve modulates “closed”, adding friction/head loss and reducing the flow from the pump.
+A2: At startup, CircuitSolver® is fully open, therefore GPM is high and head loss is low, allowing the system to balance quickly.
+As water temperature rises to CircuitSolver® set-point the valve modulates “closed”, adding friction/heat loss and reducing the flow from the pump.
 As a result, the flow required to offset heat loss will be satisfied.

 Q3: How do you size the recirculation pump in systems with CircuitSolver®?